myakoobi/chatApp/README.md

 It has jenkins setup and connected for the CI/CD and a webhook is connected to this github respository.

 If you want to see the messages between clients and other clients or servers. run SQL commands in terminal such as use chatapp: Select * From Messages

+please check out the code it is very simple.